 General.
-In the first quarter of fiscal 2014, cash and cash equivalents decreased by \$18.8 million.
-We completed the quarter with cash and cash equivalents of \$32.5 million and working capital (defined as current assets less current liabilities) of \$74.5 million.
-Of the total cash and cash equivalents of \$32.5 million at March 29, 2014, \$21.9 million was held within the U.S. We have sufficient sources of cash in the U.S. to fund U.S. cash requirements without the need to repatriate any funds.
+In the first quarter of fiscal 2015, cash and cash equivalents decreased by \$31.0 million.
+We completed the quarter with cash and cash equivalents of \$17.2 million and working capital (defined as current assets less current liabilities) of \$72.3 million.
+The principal drivers of the reduction in cash were the payment of the majority of our fiscal 2014 performance bonuses in the first quarter of fiscal 2015 and the repurchase and retirement of 144,900 shares of our common stock during the first quarter of fiscal 2015.

+Of the total cash and cash equivalents of \$17.2 million as of April 4, 2015, \$4.8 million was held within the U.S. We have sufficient sources of cash in the U.S. to fund U.S. cash requirements without the need to repatriate any funds.

-As of March 29, 2014, a substantial portion of our cash accounts was concentrated at a single financial institution, which potentially exposes us to credit risks.
+As of April 4, 2015, a substantial portion of our cash accounts was concentrated at a single financial institution, which potentially exposes us to credit risks.
 The financial institution has a short-term credit rating of A-2 by Standard & Poor's ratings services.
 We have not experienced any losses related to such accounts.
 We do not believe that there is significant risk of non-performance by the financial institution, and our cash on deposit at this financial institution is fully liquid.
 We continually monitor the credit ratings of such institution.
 A change in the credit worthiness of this financial institution could materially affect our liquidity and working capital.

 Sources and Uses of Cash.
-During the first quarter of fiscal 2014, net cash used in operating activities was \$14.5 million.
-The primary factor in cash used in operations was the decrease in "accounts payable, accrued expenses, and other liabilities" of \$17.4 million due to the payment of the majority of our fiscal 2013 performance bonuses during the first quarter of fiscal 2014.
-Other uses of cash included a decrease in "unbilled services" of \$5.0 million due to the increase in revenue.
-Sources of cash included a \$2.2 million net favorable movement in "accounts receivable" and "accounts receivable allowances" due primarily to cash collections on accounts receivable balances during the first quarter of fiscal 2014.
-Cash provided by operations also included net income of \$3.3 million, non-cash charges for depreciation and amortization expense of \$1.6 million, and share-based compensation expense of \$1.3 million, partially offset by decreased "deferred rent" of \$0.7 million.
+During the first quarter of fiscal 2015, net cash used in operating activities was \$24.2 million.
+The primary factor in cash used in operations was the decrease in the "accounts payable, accrued expenses, and other liabilities" line item of the cash flow statement of \$22.9 million due to the payment of the majority of our fiscal 2014 performance bonuses during the first quarter of fiscal 2015.
+Other uses of cash included a decrease in the "unbilled services" line item of the cash flow statement of \$7.6 million due to an increase in revenue, and a decrease in the "prepaid expenses and other current assets, and other assets" line item of \$1.0 million, partially offset by a \$1.3 million net increase in the "accounts receivable" and "accounts receivable allowances" line items of the cash flow statement.
+Cash provided by operations included net income of \$2.9 million, depreciation and amortization expense of \$1.7 million, share-based compensation expense of \$1.6 million, and non-cash charges for an increase in deferred rent of \$0.3 million, partially offset by the gain on extinguishment of debt of \$0.6 million.

-During the first quarter of fiscal 2014, net cash used by investing activities was \$2.0 million, which included \$1.5 million of net acquisition consideration payments and \$0.4 million for capital expenditures.
+During the first quarter of fiscal 2015, net cash used by investing activities was \$0.9 million, which included \$2.4 million for capital expenditures, partially offset by \$1.5 million of collections on notes receivable, net of payments, in the first quarter of fiscal 2015.

-We used \$2.3 million of net cash in financing activities during the first quarter of fiscal 2014, primarily for the repurchase and retirement of our common stock of \$2.1 million and the redemption of \$0.1 million in vested employee restricted shares for tax withholdings.
+We used \$4.9 million of net cash in financing activities during the first quarter of fiscal 2015, primarily for the repurchase and retirement of our common stock of \$4.5 million and the redemption of approximately \$0.1 million in vested employee restricted shares for tax withholdings.
+Additionally, NeuCo made payments of \$0.3 million on its note payable during the first quarter of fiscal 2015.